raybchoi/03_01_racing_game/README.md

 Technologies Used

-jQuery
-HTML
+1) jQuery 2) HTML 3)CSS
-CSS

-I am 10 days in to the WDI course and I am very proud of the game that I was able to create.
+I am 10 days in to the WDI course and I super happy with the outcome!
 Please feel free to leave your comments!